 We can’t recommend The Rees enough, we stayed in the Superior Lakeview Rooms which were around $390 per night at the time (this wasn’t sponsored, we paid full price) and it’s our absolute favourite Queenstown accommodation .
 You can check more recent prices and book on Booking.com here.

 1. Stroll Through the Queenstown Gardens

 Queenstown gardens, found right in the heart of Queenstown’s city centre, is one of the best free things to do in Queenstown – without having to go on a hike or climb a mountain!

 If you’re strolling through town or staying central, the gardens will be easy to find by taking a short stroll along the waterfront of Lake Wakatipu.

 A well maintained pathway takes you past rose gardens and floral displays, as well as young and mature trees, and ponds, before following along Lake Wakatipu back to the start.

-Along the way you can also play a round of disc golf – it’s simple, just try to throw your disc into the metal baskets and keep track of your score.
+Along the way you can also play a round of disc golf – it’s simple, just try to throw your disc into the metal baskets and keep track of your score as you follow along the disc golf course.
 If you need a frisbee, you can easily buy one in town.

 The gardens are open 24-hours.
 Allow yourself 1-2 hours to wander around, plus maybe a bit longer to enjoy a bottle of wine on one of the benches by Lake Wakatipu.
 This is one of our top spots to enjoy the sunset within Queenstown’s city centre.